dojo/docs/dojo/marginBox.rst

 for a node offset from its parent 50px to the left, 200px from the top with a margin width of 300px and a margin-height of 150px.

+Since dojo 1.7, dojo.marginBox has been kept in dojo/_base/html as a compatibility of dojo version before.
+It's recommended to use geom.getMarginBox and geom.setMarginBox to replace this API.

 =====
 Usage
 =====

 Dojo 1.7 (AMD)
 --------------
-In dojo 1.7, dojo.marginBox has been kept in dojo/_base/html as a compatibility of dojo version before.

 .. code-block :: javascript
  :linenos: